Won a New Car? 8 Ways to Afford the Taxes on Your Prize

 Worried About Paying Taxes on a Car Prize?
 Here's How to Do It

 Winning a new car is a dream for many sweepstakes fans.
-Owning a brand-new set of wheels without having to pay the manufacturer's suggested retail price is a great deal.
-However, before you throw yourself into trying to become a car winner, you should make some plans for what to do once you've actually won a car.
-The dream can turn into a nightmare if you aren't prepared for the consequences..
+Owning a brand-new set of wheels without having to pay the retail price is a great deal.
+However, before you try to become a car winner, take a moment to think about what you'll do once you've actually won a car.
+In many jurisdictions, the car is free but you have to pay taxes on it.

-In the United States, winners are required to pay taxes on sweepstakes prizes, which are treated as income for tax purposes.
-That means you'll be required to add the fair market value of your prize to your earnings from jobs and other sources when you report your income to the IRS.
+In the United States, winners pay taxes on sweepstakes prizes.
+All sweepstakes prizes are treated as income for tax purposes.
+That means you'll be required to add the fair market value of your car prize to your earnings from jobs and other sources when you report your income to the IRS.

-The amount you'll have to pay once you've won a car depends on your specific circumstances, but you can make a rough estimate that you'll be paying around 1/3 of the prize's value.
-So if you win a vehicle worth $30,000, you can expect to pay around $10,000 in taxes.
+The amount you'll have to pay after winning a car depends on your tax situation, but a rough estimate says that you'll pay about 1/3 of the prize's value.
+So if you win a vehicle worth $30,000, you can expect a tax bill of around $10,000.

 A $30,000 car for $10,000 is a great deal, but it can be a challenge to find an extra ten grand in your budget.

 Don't think you can afford it?
-Before you decline a car prize because of the taxes you'll have to pay for it, here are eight creative ways to make your car more affordable.
+Before you decline a car prize because of the taxes, here are eight creative ways to make your car prize more affordable.